 This agreement will take effect on 21 November 2018.
 The Assault on Emergency Workers (Offences) Act 2018 has come into force and sentences for assaults in this arena are effectively doubled.
-This act should be applied where possible and contains a wide definition of Emergency workers.
-All public facing NHS Staff are potentially Emergency Workers.

 5. Communication and Single Points of Contact (SPOCs)

 Effective communication is pivotal to the success of this Agreement in order to: